 The result is a customised snapshot of how well your solar system is doing its job, along with the ability to examine trends and handy tips on how to optimise your power usage.
 This can help you better understand your solar power production, so you can manage your home’s energy usage and make the most of solar power.

 Along with a performance snapshot and insight into your home energy usage, solar monitoring also offers real-time diagnostics and fault reporting.

 Rather than waiting for you to ask, solar monitoring can automatically notify you if there’s a problem with your solar power system and offer advice on how to fix the issue.
 It’s like having a mechanic riding shotgun every time you get in your car – monitoring engine performance, fuel consumption and power output to ensure everything is running smoothly.

 A simple message from your solar monitoring system can alert you to underperformance issues that may have otherwise gone undetected for months.

-Keeping your solar power system finely-tuned ensures that your home is making the most of the sunshine.
+Keeping your solar power system finely-tuned ensures that your home is making the most of the Australian sunshine.

 Solar monitoring helps you stay on top of your system usage.
 Find out more about AGL Solar Command.